 WHAT IS A CONSERVATORSHIP?

-Even if someone is presently healthy and has capacity to do all these things, something as unexpected (and ordinary) as a fall or sudden illness or a car accident could render a person incapacitated.
-Without having appointed an attorney in fact, that person may well end up under a conservatorship.
+Even if someone is presently healthy and has capacity to do all these things, something as unexpected (and ordinary) as a fall, a sudden illness or a car accident could render a person incapacitated.
+Without having appointed an attorney in fact for health and for finances, in writing, while still having legal capacity, that person may well end up under a state controlled conservatorship.